Are New Credit Card Protections on the Way for Small Business Owners?

 Need 1 – Lowering the Cost of Existing Debt (Consumer Card)

-- Card: Slate Card From Chase – This so-called free balance transfer credit card offers 0% interest on debt transferred from another credit card for 15 months and doesn’t charge either an annual fee or a balance transfer fee (usually 3% of the balance being moved).
+- Card: Free balance transfer credit card that offers 0% interest on debt transferred from another credit card and doesn’t charge either an annual fee or a balance transfer fee (usually 3% of the balance being moved).

 - Recommended Use: This type of balance transfer credit card can be extremely lucrative if coupled with a payoff plan that leaves you debt free (or near to it) by the time regular rates take effect.
 A credit card calculator can help you create such a plan as well as determine how much you stand to save.